momentum-mod/docs/content/docs/guide/map_submission/map_submission.md

 take it, but unless someone wants to remake all these assets (in a legally non-dubious way) there’s little more we can do.

-During submission you can specific what games your map uses assets from, which will be shown in game UI and used to warn users missing those assets.
+During submission you can specify what games your map uses assets from, which will be shown in game UI and used to warn users missing those assets.

 Of particular important are assets from less-common Source games (e.g. Portal 1/2), or CS:GO.
 In CS:GO's case, the